teaching rounding so your 3rd grade and 4th grade students actually understand - with open number lines and place value understanding

 Teachers use all sorts of tricks to teach students how to round - tricks like rollercoasters, raps, step-by-step anchor chart instructions, rhymes, underlining digits, and more.
 Teaching rounding using easy tricks is a short term solution, though.

-If you are having to use tricks in order for students to understand rounding, then your students are showing you that they have some gaps in their place value understanding.
+If you have to use tricks in order for students to understand rounding, then your students are showing you that they have some gaps in their place value understanding.

 Rounding essentially boils down to which number is closest.
 If your 3rd grade or 4th grade student doesn't know that 137 is closer to 100 than it is to 200, then teaching a special trick instead of addressing their place value gap is hurting them in the long run.